CALM Q3 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Acquisitions: The acquisition of Creighton Brothers and Crystal Lake was highlighted as a strategic move to enhance the shell egg platform and liquid egg capacity.
+• Acquisition: Completed acquisition of Creighton Brothers and Crystal Lake to enhance geographic scale and liquid egg capacity.

-• Operational Focus: Continued emphasis on biosecurity, productivity, and vertical integration to strengthen cost leadership and operational performance.
+• Operational Focus: Continued investment in biosecurity, productivity, and vertical integration to strengthen cost leadership.

 3. Forward Guidance and Outlook